Denzil Dean Harber: Biography

 The majority of the Communist League argued against joining the ILP in favour of maintaining an open party, but allowed thirty of its members led by Harber to form a secretive "Bolshevik-Leninist Fraction" in the ILP.
 This difference in orientation essentially split the party, and in November 1934, sixty Trotskyist ILPers officially formed the Marxist Group, led by Harber.

 While, perhaps due to this delay and infighting, the group never achieved the influence hoped for by Trotsky, it did win new members, including C. L. R. James.
 Ted Grant also joined the organisation, having moved from South Africa.
 By the ILP Conference of 1935, it claimed a similar strength to the Revolutionary Policy Committee, which was sympathetic to the Communist Party of Great Britain.

-However, Harber now left the ILP to join the Labour Party, as Trotsky urged, forming the Militant Group.
+However, the Harberites now left the ILP to join the Labour Party, as Trotsky urged, forming the Militant Group.
 Harber later led this group into the Revolutionary Socialist League (RSL), of which he was a secretary for a time.
-In 1944 the RSL fused with the rival Workers International League to form the Revolutionary Communist Party (1944-1949].
+In 1944, the RSL fused with the rival Workers International League to form the Revolutionary Communist Party (1944-1949].